RLuke22/gnn-election-prediction/README.md

 - Inductive Representation Learning on Large Graphs, Hamilton et al.
   - We plan to make use of the semi-supervised GraphSAGE algorithm
+- Graph Attention Networks, Bengio et al.
+  - We plan to make use of the semi-supervised GAT algorithm
 - Characterizing and Detecting Hateful Users on Twitter, Ribeiro et al.
   - Useful information regarding the extraction of Twitter data using the Twitter API (constructing retweet graph)
 - CS224W: Detection and Analysis of Hateful Users on Twitter, He et al.